 Residents feeling that their voices were falling on deaf ears started a formal citizen advocacy group: Chester Residents Concerned for Quality Living.
 CRCQL led a series of protests and blockades at the incinerator and at the county seat in Media from 1992-'93.
 Westinghouse responded to the actions by building a new access road for trucks as well as paying a $356,000 penalty for pollution violations during that period.

 In 1995 a new medical waste treatment facility Thermal Pure opened followed by the plans to operate a contaminated soil processing facility near the active trash incinerator.
 The PA Dept. of Environmental Protection continued to grant permits for waste treatment and other toxic industries to operate within a cluster of 4 miles next to a densely populated low-income neighborhood.
 In response, CRCQL filed a complaint in Federal Court in Pennsylvania accusing the state's Department of Environmental Protection of racial discrimination.
 The legal action gained national attention as it was the first environmental racism lawsuit filed in the U.S. Over the next two years, the case wound its way through the appeals process until the Supreme Court declared that the case against the state's DEP to be moot, as the specific reason for the suit, Soil Reclamation Services, which was granted permission from the state to operate, was denied their operation permit while the case was in appeals.

-In June 2005, Covanta acquired the facility which is now referred to as Covanta Delaware Valley Resource Recovery Facility.
+In June 2005, Covanta acquired the facility which is now referred to as Covanta Delaware Valley, or Delaware Valley Resource Recovery Facility.